altocodenl/cell/readme.md

       var valuePath   = dale.fil (path.slice (rightmostAt + 1), '=', function (v) {return v});
 ```

+Now, you may be asking: what happens when a path has *two* (or more) `@`s?
+How do we deal with these paths, if our logic just looks at the rightmost `@` only?
+The answer is the following: the rightmost `@` will get a new path on top of it that has an `=`.
+It is this path that will get the next-to-last rightmost `@` expanded.
+This can happen until all `@`s in one path get expanded, path by path, onto one that has only `=`s.

 We get the previous value (the value at `queryPath`).
 A subtle and important details: as context path, we pass `contextPath`, which is everything on this path that is not a reference.

 ```js